revoltgames/revoltgames.github.io/docs/terra/get-places-v2.md

 The `/api/placeV2` routes return `place` entities, which represent real-world point-of-interests (building, station, shop, office, etc...).

 :::caution
 As of now, Neopolis uses the `placesV2` , but Neoland currently uses `placesV3` , which are NOT compatible.
-The migration to `placesV3` for Neopolis is in preparation.
+The migration to `placesV3` for both Neopolis and Terra is in preparation.
 :::

 ## Get placesV2 by ids